If you are a journalist and would like further information about Pitt Hopkins UK or would like to schedule any interviews, please contact:

 PITT HOPKINS UK

 Pitt Hopkins UK has been a registered charity since May 2016.
-We have seven trustees all of whom have children with Pitt-Hopkins syndrome.
-We first came into contact as part of the PTHS Google international support group, which was started in April 2008 with a few families from The Netherlands, the UK and the US.
+We have six trustees all of whom have children with Pitt-Hopkins syndrome.
+We first came into contact as part of the PTHS Google international support group, which was started in April 2008 with a few families from the Netherlands, the UK and the US.

 Our goals as a charity are